JRCSTU/gearshift_calculation_tool/README.rst

 ..
 Attention::
-    This *wltp* python project is still in *alpha* stage, in the sense that its results are not "correct" by the standard, and no WLTP dyno-tests should rely currently on them.
+    This *gearshift* python project is still in *alpha* stage, in the sense that its results are not "correct" by the standard, and no WLTP dyno-tests should rely currently on them.

-.. _end-opening:
+.. _end-info:

 .. contents:: Table of Contents
   :backlinks: top

-.. _begin-intro:
+.. _start-intro:
 Introduction
 ============